piam/bjc-course/curriculum/10-internet/labs/01-how-the-internet-works.md

 Internet Infrastructure
 -----------------------
-The Internet is a network of independent networks -- independent in the sense that the local networks use [different protocols](http://sumansinformationtechnology.blogspot.com/2010/01/what-is-internet.html) to transmit data among their computers.
+The Internet is a network of independent networks -- independent in the sense that the local networks use [different protocols](http://docwiki.cisco.com/wiki/Introduction_to_LAN_Protocols) to transmit data among their computers.

 Routers running the [Internet Protocol (IP)](http://en.wikipedia.org/wiki/Internet_Protocol) connect the different local networks together, creating the Internet.
 The IP takes care of routing data through the Internet and translates data from a local protocol (such as Ethernet) to IP and vice versa.

 **Analogy**: You can think of the local networks as different countries where the citizens are connected by different languages.
-The IP is like a translater that translates from French to English.
+The IP is like a translator that translates from French to English.

 Example
 -------
-Suppose you type the URL of your school’s home page into your browser.  may seem like your browser (the client) is directly connected to my web page (on the server), as in the top half of the [following diagram](http://en.wikipedia.org/wiki/File:IP_stack_connections.svg).
+Suppose you type the URL of your school’s home page into your browser.
+It may seem like your browser (the client) is directly connected to the web page (on the server), as in the top half of the [following diagram](http://en.wikipedia.org/wiki/File:IP_stack_connections.svg).

 But your request and the server's response travel through several Internet abstraction layers as shown in the bottom half of this diagram.